smorimoto/smorimoto/README.md

 Hi, I'm Sora Morimoto.
 I mainly use functional programming languages.
-Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalizable aspects, rather than the often subjective appeal to taste or intuition.
+Nevertheless, I'm not cynical about other programming languages and paradigms, even though I prefer the formalisable aspects, rather than the often subjective appeal to taste or intuition.
 I'm currently living at the intersection between the industry and academia while working on language platforms or operating systems for a weird world in multidisciplinary teams.